natnqweb/SkyMap/README.md

 double year, month, day, hour, minute, second; // date and time can be taken from rtc double local_timezone_offset;
-double Time_utc;             // we will convert it from your time +offset double lattitude, longitude; // your lat and long can be taken from gps or hardcoded double RA, dec;              // can be taken from internet just look for star you are interested in double j2000;                // SKYMAP_days since jan 2000  - to be calculated double Local_sidereal_time;  // to be calculated
+double Time_utc;             // we will convert it from your time +offset double latitude, longitude; // your lat and long can be taken from gps or hardcoded double RA, dec;              // can be taken from internet just look for star you are interested in double j2000;                // SKYMAP_days since jan 2000  - to be calculated double Local_sidereal_time;  // to be calculated